 Symptom: More subtle.
 Audience-binding is required by the spec for MCP OAuth, but some clients send the resource parameter as a single string and others as a JSON array.

 Cause: RFC 8707 says resource can repeat. claude.ai sends it as repeated query params (?resource=https://...&resource=https://...).
-Some custom clients send a single comma-separated value.
-Some send a JSON-stringified array.
+Some custom clients send a single value.
+We’ve also seen comma-separated values from one client we couldn’t pin down.

 def parsed_resource_params